Departamento-de-Engenharia-Informatica/lei-24-s2-1df-1de-g063/docs/SprintC/us022/04.tests-and-implementation/Readme.md

 Simulate how the AgendaController interacts with the AgendaRepository to store and retrieve entries.

-* We instantiate the Agenda.
+* We instantiate the AgendaRepository.
 * We create a AgendaController with the repositories.
 * We add an entry to the repository and set its status to scheduled.